ruchikakengal/AI-Regulatory-Compilance-Checker/README.md

 If you like this project, give it a ⭐ on GitHub!

 ---
+## 🦹🏻‍♀️ Contributions
+If you'd like to contribute to this Project, please fork the repository and create a pull request with your features or fixes.

+---

 ## 📄 License

 This project is licensed under the MIT License.